 - For advanced features, technical-minded users should also probably look at SiteGround or A2 Hosting.

 - Backups are not great with either providers.
 It’s worth mentioning it again here: please make sure you back your site manually and regularly to avoid catastrophes.
-GoDaddy and SiteGround are actually very good at automatic backups.
+GoDaddy (compare it to Bluehost) and SiteGround are actually very good at automatic backups.

 You are still not sure if you should choose Bluehost or HostGator?
 Then leave a comment and I’ll try to help you decide.